seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 It hath happened all as I would have had it, save
 that he comes not along with her.

+**Clown**
+By my troth, I take my young lord to be a very
+melancholy man.

+**COUNTESS**
+By what observance, I pray you?

+**Clown**
+Why, he will look upon his boot and sing; mend the
+ruff and sing; ask questions and sing; pick his
+teeth and sing.
+I know a man that had this trick of
+melancholy sold a goodly manor for a song.

+**COUNTESS**
 Let me see what he writes, and when he means to come.

-*Opening a letter*
+*\[Opening a letter]*

 **Clown**
 I have no mind to Isbel since I was at court: our